jatnnik/blog/src/content/posts/sleep-ts.md

 ---
-title: How to sleep in TypeScript
+title: How to Sleep in TypeScript
-publishDate: 2024-02-12
+date: 2024-02-12
-isDraft: false
 ---

-# How to sleep in TypeScript
+# How to Sleep in TypeScript

 This is a handy one-liner for delaying code execution in TypeScript: